neotan/neotan.me/web3/README.md

       > Premature optimization is the root of all evil. -- Donald Knuth, 1974

 1. **Put classNames inline**.
-Because I'm leveraging the fantastic [🧙‍♂️TailwindCSS 3](https://tailwindcss.com/) to style the site, and [✨Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) for VS Code's AutoComplete, they only work with **inline** classNames perfectly so far.
+Because I'm leveraging the fantastic [🧙‍♂️Tailwindcss 3](https://tailwindcss.com/) to style the site, and [✨Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) for VS Code's AutoComplete, they only work with **inline** classNames perfectly so far.